2018 ANNUAL REPORT GRANTEES

 |Community Resource Center

-Increase capacity of nonprofits by providing guidance, training and support for nonpartisan advocacy and civic engagement efforts (Project Support)
+Guidance, training and support for advocacy and civic engagement efforts of human service nonprofits (Project Support)

 |NARAL Pro-Choice Colorado Foundation

 Public education and community organizing projects that promote access to reproductive rights and health care in Colorado (General Support)

 |Planned Parenthood of the Rocky Mountains

 Comprehensive reproductive and complementary health care services, advocacy and educational programs in the Rocky Mountain region (General Support)

 Progressive thinking, action and support of movements that build a more just and inclusive democratic society (General Support)

 |Together We Count/Rose Community Foundation

 Census 2020 initiative to increase census participation in Colorado (General Support)

 |Center on Civility and Democratic Engagement/UC Berkeley Foundation